 The Authority also holds investments and interests in other bodies.
 Management carry out an annual assessment to see if these bodies have become sufficiently material to warrant consolidation into the Group accounts.
-NW Fire Control Company, Commission for New Economy Limited, Greater Manchester Accessible Transport Limited and Manchester Investment and Development Agency Service were not consolidated in 2020/21 because their inclusion would not materially alter the accounts.
-We will revisit management's assessment of the Group for 2021/22.
+NW Fire Control Company, Commission for New Economy Limited, Greater Manchester Accessible Transport Limited and Manchester Investment and Development Agency Service were not consolidated in 2021/22 because their inclusion would not materially alter the accounts.
+We understand this will be the same in 2022/23 but we will revisit and review management's assessment of the Group for 2022/23.